geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 CropIDs have the format `crop-<country>-<chapterNum>-<cropNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

 CropIDs embed the chapter country code and chapterNum.
+(In the event of a non-US Chapter, the chapter "num" won't be a number, it could be a postal code like 'VNZ034', but we will call it chapterNum for now.)

 In the event that a Chapter is divided into two or more smaller chapters, each of the new Chapters needs a copy of the Crop collection where the IDs have been changed to embed the new chapterNum..
 This will require a pass through all of the Garden-level entities to update the value of their cropID fields to the new string value.

 CropNums start at 201 for each chapter.